-The Hardware page of the CCM is where you set up your system.
-It gives an overview of the hardware and ports that are present.
+Click the Resources tab to see the resources page.
+This gives an overview of the hardware and ports that are present.
 From this page, you can use the Add Resource button to:

-- View a list of both discovered and registered transceivers - Add any discovered transceivers to the system - Remove any registered transceivers from the system - Register beltpacks to the system - Create Dante ports (Arcadia Central Station only)
+- · View a list of both discovered and registered IP transceivers - Add any discovered IP transceivers to the system - Remove any registered IP transceivers from the system - Register beltpacks to the system - Create Dante ports